 The objective of an alcohol detox program is to help patients withdraw from alcohol comfortably and safely and prepare them to transition into an alcohol abuse recovery program.
 Detoxification typically has 3 key components, including:8

-Alcohol detox programs provide a structured environment for those detoxing from alcohol while addiction treatment programs provide an intensive and thorough approach to recovery by addressing the underlying issues driving substance abuse.
+Without appropriate treatment, an individual can progress from the first stage to the second and third rather quickly, which is why alcohol detox is so vital.10 Alcohol and drug detox facilities provide a structured environment for those detoxing from alcohol while addiction treatment programs provide an intensive and thorough approach to recovery by addressing the underlying issues driving substance abuse.

-Withdrawing from alcohol can be uncomfortable, but programs are available to help you get though the process safely with minimal emotional or physical trauma.
-There are several levels of care, and it is sometimes hard to know which choice is the best for you.
-Here is a list of detox options:
+Withdrawing from alcohol can be uncomfortable and, in some cases, presents serious health risks, but programs are available to help you get through the process safely with minimal emotional or physical trauma.
+A thorough evaluation of your risks for withdrawal complications will help to determine the most appropriate level of care.